bdo-labs/signalr-cljs/README.md

 [bdo-labs/signalr "1.1.0"]
 ```

 And, remember to add the foreign libs in your project.clj or build.boot file like this.
+Optimization is set to whitespace.
+Be aware that jQuery and signalR adds about 127kb to your project. (minified)

 ```clojure
 :foreign-libs [{:file "jquery-1.6.4.js"